BenMoscropONS/Address_Functions/README.md

 This repository contains a collection of address processing functions, including pre-processing, quality flagging, result handling, and standardization of address columns.

+# Functions:

-# Functions
+# Pre_processing

-Pre_processing - the "pre_processing" module has functions to clean, standardise and flag address data.
+- the "pre_processing" module has functions to clean, standardise and flag address data.

+# Quality_flags
-Quality_flags - The "quality_flags" module has functions to flag addresses based on their quality, what each flag specifically means can be found out in the doc strings of quality_flags
+The "quality_flags" module has functions to flag addresses based on their quality, what each flag specifically means can be found out in the doc strings of quality_flags

+# Results
-Results - The "results" module contains an overarching function that runs the pre_processing, quality_flags, and sac functions sequentially.
+The "results" module contains an overarching function that runs the pre_processing, quality_flags, and sac functions sequentially.
 The output is defined here too.

+# Sac
-Sac - the "sac" module, which stands for Standardised Address Columns, pertains to extracting information from the address string to create "address_lines", "town" and "postcode.
+the "sac" module, which stands for Standardised Address Columns, pertains to extracting information from the address string to create "address_lines", "town" and "postcode.

 # Example usage can be seen in the testing scripts, however a simple version is: